 - Nearest public library: University Park Library

-And this one has a shade cover now, too!
+And this tire swing has a shade cover now, too!

 Originally posted July 2008.